learn-co-curriculum/javascript-promises/README.md

 ## Promises in Functions

 You may be wondering why we did not simply call the `console.log` from directly inside of the `setTimeout` function.
 Practically, we could have.
 However, we would like to maintain separation of concerns and promises allows us to do that.
 We are separating the asynchronous portion of our codebase from the rest of our code.
-For example, oftentimes you will see promises wrapped in a function call.
+Sometimes, you will see this separation of concerns made more explicit with promises wrapped in a function call.
 It looks like the following:

 ```js
 function updateMessage(){